Ben Brading 5 min read

 Multi-site business energy procurement is a purchasing strategy in which multiple supply points and properties are consolidated under a single business energy contract.

-This section summarises the three key steps involved in arranging a multi-site business energy contract.
+This section summarises the three key steps involved in consolidating all supply points within a portfolio onto a single multi-site business energy contract.

 The first step in setting up a multi-site business energy contract is to assess the status of all energy supply points within your property portfolio.

-Energy supply points are individual connections to the local grid at specific properties, identified by a MPAN for electricity or an MPRN for gas.
+Energy supply points are individual connections to the local grid at specific properties, identified by an MPAN for electricity or an MPRN for gas.

 We recommend collecting the following information for each supply point: